zhane009/zhane009/README.md

 <h2>Hello there</h2>

 I am a passionate student majoring in software engineering and a tech enthusiast.
-- 🌱 I’m currently learning **HTML, CSS, Javascript and some of its frameworks.**
+- 🌱 I’m currently learning **Mobile Development, IoW systems and cloud infrastructures**
 <!--- 🔭 I’m currently working on [a weather app with C++]-->
 - ⚡ My other interests are **Chess and Photography**.